New Explosive Wildfire Erupts Near Los Angeles - UrduPoint

 "I don't want to see that here in our community as well.
 If you've been issued an evacuation order, please get out."

+Melissa Camacho, an attorney with the American Civil Liberties Union, noted the rights group's opposition to "the expansion of the jail system especially in dangerous fire zones," adding that "we are gravely concerned for the safety of people incarcerated in those jails."

+California Highway Patrol said the fire was impacting traffic on the I5 freeway, with a section of the road -- which runs the length of the US West Coast -- shuttered.

-Helicopters and planes were on the scene dropping water and retardant on the blaze, footage showed.
+Helicopters and planes were on the scene dropping water and retardant on the blaze.

 That fleet included two Super Scoopers, enormous amphibious planes that can carry hundreds of gallons (liters) of water.